EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPreciPBench_datasets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is particularly useful if one wants to reuse the data with another programming language.
-For example, if one has downloaded the ...,
+For example, if one has downloaded the the observations shown in section :ref:`files/EUPreciPBench_datasets:4 - Precipitation Observations Data`,
 one can save them to disk by using the :meth:`xarray.Dataset.to_netcdf` functionality of the `xarray`_ :class:`~xarray.Dataset`:

 .. code:: python

    import climetlab as cml
    ds = cml.load_dataset('EUPreciPBench-gridded-precipitation-observations')
-   ds.isel(time=0).to_netcdf('first_forecast_observation_grid.nc')
+   obs = ds.to_xarray()
+   obs.isel(time=0).to_netcdf('first_forecast_observation_grid.nc')

 Finding the units of a given data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can find the particular units of a given data by clicking on the parameter's name in the table above.
+You can find the particular units of a given data in the table above.
 For many variables, the units are also available in the metadata of the forecasts.
-For example, the following code snippet show how to retrieve the units of surface variable in the station dataset:
+For example, the following code snippet show how to retrieve the units of total precipitation variable observations dataset:

 .. jupyter-execute::

    ds = cml.load_dataset('EUPreciPBench-gridded-precipitation-observations')
-   fcs = ds.to_xarray()
+   obs = ds.to_xarray()
-   fcs.tp.units
+   obs.tp.units

 The same remark applies equally to the data fetched via the `Intake catalogue`_.